 An unwillingness to change key behaviors makes what many people call a goal, simply a wish.

-Your real goal, is actually to find ways to justify and keep doing the behavior you instinctively know you shouldn’t be doing.
+Your real goal, is actually to find ways to justify the behavior you instinctively know you shouldn’t be doing.

 Finding ways to justify the bad behavior is your actual goal!